How to Use Google Ads Auction Insights: Defeat Your Competitors with Confidence

 Outranking Share is a metric that shows the percentage of times your ad ranked higher than a competitor’s ad in the same auction or when your ad showed and theirs didn’t.

-- Investigate the landing pages and ad creatives of competitors with high Outranking Share to identify any best practices or opportunities for your own campaigns.
+2. Explore the landing pages and ad creatives of competitors with high Outranking Share to learn from their successes and find inspiration for your own campaigns.

 Position Above Rate